Rational Angle Bisection Problem in Higher Dimensional Spaces and Incenters of Simplices over Fields: Introduction

 \end{enumerate} \end{thm} \begin{rmk} In \eqref{eq-rat-sim} or \eqref{eq-int-sim}, we have $a_0{}^2,$ $a_1{}^2,$ $\dots,$ $a_n{}^2 \in k^\times$ by the Cayley--Menger formula (see \cite[Section 5, Chapter VIII]{Som58}). \end{rmk} \begin{thm} In $\mathbb R^2,$ given triangle $ABC$ over $k$ with side lengths $BC = a,$ $CA = b,$ and $AB = c,$ inradius $r,$ and exradii $r_A,$ $r_B,$ and $r_C,$ the following conditions are equivalent. \begin{enumerate} \item[{\rm (T1)}] At least one of the incenter $I,$ the excenters $I_A,$ $I_B,$ and $I_C$ relative to $A,$ $B,$ and $C,$ the Gergonne point $Ge,$ and the Nagel point $Na$ of triangle $ABC$ is $k$-rational. \item[{\rm (T2)}] We have

-\end{enumerate} If these equivalent conditions are satisfied, then all of $I,$ $I_A,$ $I_B,$ $I_C,$ $Ge,$ and $Na$ are $k$-rational, and triangle $ABC$ can be obtained by scaling a Heronian triangle over $k$ by a factor $q\sqrt d$ for some positive number $d,$ $q \in k,$ and $a^2,$ $b^2,$ $c^2,$ $r^2,$ $r_A{}^2,$ $r_B{}^2,$ and $r_C{}^2$ are numbers of $k^\times$ equivalent to $d$ modulo $k^{\times 2}.$ \end{thm} We prove Theorem \ref{thm-sim} in Section \ref{sec-sim}.
-We also prove Theorem \ref{thm-trig} and give a few examples of triangles with $k$-rational vertices and incenter in Section \ref{sec-trig}.
+\end{enumerate} If these equivalent conditions hold, then all of $I,$ $I_A,$ $I_B,$ $I_C,$ $Ge,$ and $Na$ are $k$-rational, and triangle $ABC$ can be obtained by scaling a Heronian triangle over $k$ by a factor $q\sqrt d$ for some positive numbers $d,$ $q \in k,$ and $a^2,$ $b^2,$ $c^2,$ $r^2,$ $r_A{}^2,$ $r_B{}^2,$ and $r_C{}^2$ are numbers in $k^\times$ equivalent to $d$ modulo $k^{\times 2}.$ \end{thm} We prove Theorem \ref{thm-sim} in Section \ref{sec-sim}.
+We also prove Theorem \ref{thm-trig} and provide a few examples of triangles with $k$-rational vertices and incenter in Section \ref{sec-trig}.